 Harish Uthaman

 Harish Uthaman is an Indian actor, best known for Tamil cinema.
 Harish Uthaman began their career in 2014 and has been a prominent figure in the industry for over 12 years.
-With 30 credits to their name and an average audience rating of 6.2, Harish Uthaman remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name and an average audience rating of 6.2, Harish Uthaman remains one of the most prolific and celebrated talents in the industry.

 - Born